vporton/NacDB/README.md

 As examples `example/src/index/` and `example/src/partition/` show, you define shared functions using operations provided by this library on variables of types `DBIndex` and `SuperDB`.

+## More on examples

+`example/src/example_backend` shows an example of usage of the system:

+`movingCallback` updates a shared variable that stores a location (the canister and the ID) of a sub-DB.
+(In more elaborate systems, it would probably be an update of a location stored in CanDB.)

+The example uses `insert` and `get` functions (as defined in `example/src/partition/`) to store and again retrieve a value.

+## Locking

+In `src/partition/` there is used locking by boolean flags: `?...` variable `moving` and `Bool` variable `moving`.
+While these flags are set, both write and read operations fail (and need to be repeated).

+It works similarly to invoice/pay (where need first create an invoice and only then pay):

+- Creating a sub-DB goes in two stages: `startCreatingSubDB` and `finishCreatingSubDB`.
+  As `examples/src/index/` example shows, between these two calls there can be inserted a reaction on state update (e.g. insertion of a new entry in CanDB).
+- `insert` function (that inserts into a sub-DB) under the hood calls `startMovingSubDBIfOverflow`.
+If the move is unsuccessful, it needs to be finished by explcit call of `finishMovingSpecifiedSubDB` function.

 The below text in this `README` file may be inexact.